 - Navigate page content using headings.

-- Access fully searchable transcripts and captions for most video content.
+- Access fully searchable transcripts and captions for the majority of video content.

 - Request on-demand an accessible, textual version of image-based text content.